sbhjt-gr/inferra/README.md

 - [react-native-rag](https://github.com/a-ghorbani/react-native-rag) - RAG implementation for React Native that powers the document retrieval and ingestion features.
 - [react-native-ai](https://github.com/dabit3/react-native-ai) - Inspiration and reference for AI integration patterns in React Native applications.
 - If someone thinks they also need to be mentioned here, please let me know.

+## Tech Stack

+- **React Native + Expo**: For cross-platform support.
+- **TypeScript**: The syntactical superset of JavaScript, widely used for React Development.
+- **Firebase**: For authentication, Firestore database, and cloud services.
+- **inferra-llama**: Custom llama.cpp bridge for local inference originally maintained by <a href="https://www.bricks.tools/" target="_blank">BRICS</a>.
+- **React Navigation**: For navigation and routing.
+- **React Native Paper**: Used for many Material Design UI components, although the whole UI is not purely based on the Material design.
+- **React Native ML Kit**: For on-device text recognition and OCR.
+- **react-native-tcp-socket**: For HTTP server implementation and network communication.
+- **ESLint**: For code quality.
+- **Some Expo Modules**: For camera, file system, notifications, device APIs etc.

 ## Star History